crisvin03/panahON/README.md

 ## 👨‍💻 Author

-Developed with ❤️ for the Filipino people
+Developed by Crisvin Habitsuela for the Filipino people

 ## ⚠️ Disclaimer